TimoGuy/ewu_oct_2023_gamejam/README.md

     - [x] Add them to smol level.
         - [x] Fix the mouse raycast to voxel field bug.

-    - [ ] Create camera rails (Just have them be line segments with control points on the ends)
+    - [x] Create camera rails ~~(Just have them be line segments with control points on the ends)~~
+        - [x] Have them be something with an OBB that will be used for detection (what point is closest to the OBB), then set the rail direction (this will be an infinite line that the camera will ride on, or more accurately, have the target position (the player) be clamped onto the line).
-    - [ ] Detect closest camera rail and set camera to it.
+    - [x] Detect closest camera rail and set camera to it.
-        - [ ] Use distance from point to line segment algo.
+        - [x] Use distance from point to line segment algo.

 - [ ] Build 3 monsters to chase.
 - [ ] Create prompt to press 'spacebar' to 'catch' a monster.